core-wg/comi/draft-ietf-core-comi.md

 Instance-identifiers are used to uniquely identify data node instances within a datastore.
 This YANG built-in type is defined in {{Section 9.13 of RFC7950}}.
 An instance-identifier is composed of the data node identifier (i.e. a SID) and for data nodes within list(s) the keys used to index within these list(s).

-When part of a payload, instance-identifiers are encoded in CBOR based on the rules defined in {{Section 6.13.1 of I-D.ietf-core-yang-cbor}}.
+When part of a payload, instance-identifiers are encoded in CBOR based on the rules defined in {{Section 6.13.1 of -yang-cbor}}.
 When part of a URI, the SID is appended to the URI of the targeted datastore, the keys are specified using the 'k' query parameter as defined in {{query}}.

 ## Media-Types {#media-type}

-CORECONF uses Media-Types based on the YANG to CBOR mapping specified in {{I-D.ietf-core-yang-cbor}}.
+CORECONF uses Media-Types based on the YANG to CBOR mapping specified in {{-yang-cbor}}.

 The following Media-Type is used as defined in {{I-D.ietf-core-sid}}.